 Mentioned earlier, the popularity of Mr. Mxyzptlk ignited similar characters across DC’s myriad of titles.
 Aquaman acquired his own such character in 1962 with Qwsp.
 A water sprite, Qwsp assumed a similar role as Bat-Mite for Aquaman and Aqualad.
 However, in the pages of Grant Morrison’s JLA, Qwsp was re-imagined as a malevolent being which, within the same storyline, revealed he was a Fifth Dimension imp as was Johnny Thunder’s thunderbolt genie Yz, his son Shocko, and Lkz (who merged with Yz to become Ylzkz).
 Johnny Thunder was paid homage by the character Jonni Thunder, but her thunderbolt counterpart was an evil alien named Mzzttexxal (who, alongside its mate Zzlrrrzzzm, wanted to conquer Earth).
 Mopee rounded out DC Super Friends‘ league of imps who was part of a retcon (retroactive continuity) of the Flash Barry Allen’s origin.
 Therein, Heavenly Help-Mate Mopee alleged he was the one responsible for the lightning bolt that gave him his powers but that was thereafter refuted.
 Superman, Batman, Wonder Woman, Green Lantern, Aquaman, and Flash were not the only Justice League founders that had imp issues.

 Finishing out the original seven founders of the Justice League of America, the Manhunter from Mars had to contend with Zook.
 A combination of the animal companion phenomenon that spawned Krypto, Ace, Jumpa, and Topo along with the imp craze, Zook was an imp animal from another dimension that followed R’ell, an alien that came to Earth to hunt down criminals from his dimension.
 Trapped on Earth in the wake of this conflict, Martian Manhunter adopted Zook as his pet.
 Green Arrow and the Atom also acquired magical allies leading up to Zook’s debut.
 For the former, as Green Arrow often borrowed from Batman’s mythology, Xeen Arrow was something of an amalgamation of Bat-Mite with the Batman of Zur-En-Arrh as an alien lawman whose appearance bears a strong resemblance to Green Arrow (though, unlike Bat-Mite who resembles a small, doughy Batman, Xeen Arrow is massive in height and impossibly thin).
 As for the Atom, when the hero initially tangled with Jason Woodrue (who later became the Floronic Man, one of his greatest foes), he befriended Maya, Queen of the Dryads.
 Woodrue was from the same dimension as the Dryads who tried to conquer the Earth.
+The super hero team of the Seven Soldiers of Victory faced their own elf in Willie Wisher in the Land of Magic.
 When Captain Marvel transitioned to DC Comics, he too gained his own imp foe in Zazzo who used a helmet to steal the powers of Shazam to become Zazzo-Plus.
 DC Comics was not the only source of magical imps, though they may have inspired others.

 Stan Lee and Jack Kirby created Impossible Man, a shapeshifting alien who troubled the Fantastic Four in much the same way Mr. Mxyzptlk bothered Superman.
 In fact, decades later, creator Jerry Ordway implied Impossible Man and Mr. Mxyzptlk may in fact be one and the same in the pages of Superman.
 Around the time Impossible Man emerged to bother the Fantastic Four, the Great Gazoo became a reoccurring character on The Flintstones as a diminutive alien being of immense power essentially under the control of Fred Flintstone and Barney Rubble but who tended to cause more trouble than helped.
 Several parodies of Mr. Mxyzptlk have permeated pop culture, including Super-Folks‘ Pxyzsyzygy, Star Trek‘s Q, Teenage Mutant Ninja Turtles‘ Mister Ogg, Sonic the Hedgehog‘s Verti-Cal and Horizont-Al, Gargoyles‘ Puck (with obvious allusions to Shakespeare’s character and assorted other trickster beings), Supreme‘s Szasz, and SuperMansion‘s Mister Skibumpers.